 What does customer financing cost?

 Business owners can expect to pay a 3-6% fee on every transaction.
+This is to keep the cost down for the homeowner.
 Some financing partners may also charge you a monthly fee of up to $50 based on the number of transactions.
 Make sure to ask your partner for full payment terms before agreeing.

 To determine if offering customer financing makes sense, do a cost-benefit analysis.